List of Halloween Baking Championship episodes: Results

 (HIGH) The contestant had one of the best dishes in the Haunted Heat.

 (IN) The contestant performed well enough to move on to the next week.

 (RISK) The contestant had one of the bottom dishes in the Haunted Heat and competed in the Bake for Your Life challenge, but was not eliminated.

 (LOW) The contestant had one of the bottom dishes in the episode's only challenge but was not eliminated.

 (OUT) The contestant was eliminated for worst dish.

 (WDR) The contestant withdrew from the competition.

+Season 12 (2026)

+Season 12 premiered on September 14, 2026 and features host John Henson as the curator of the fictional "Museum of Unnatural History."
+Judges Stephanie Boswell and Zac Young return, while Aarti Sequeira replaces Carla Hall.